tatums/rack_exception_handler/README.md

 # RackExceptionHandler

-Rescue an exception and present the user with a form where they can input info then email the results *with a stack trace*
+Rescue an exception and present the user with a form where they can explain what they were doing when the exception occured.
+The results are then sent *with a stack trace*

 ## Installation